Sudeep-Poojary/Task-Master/README.md

 MongoDB was designed to work with commodity servers.
 Now it is used by the company of all sizes, across all industry.

+---

+># **`What is Mongoose?`**

+Mongoose is a third-party package that builds upon the official MongoDB driver, but it makes accessing MongoDB much easier and more convenient.
+Mongoose use schemas that mongodb does not really use, so we can define how our data should look like and that allows us to conveniently store and fetch data.